rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

       (persistent!)))
 ```

 This is more efficient when there are many items that map to the same key in the returned map, since it uses transient values.
-This optimization, and a number of smaller tweaks, brought most of Clara's use cases inline with Drools performance.
+(The Java HashMap turned out to be the fastest option to build the result here, but it never escapes this function.)
+This optimization cut some benchmark times in half.
+Combined with a number of smaller tweaks, this brought most of Clara's use cases inline with Drools performance.
 For other use cases Clara significantly outperforms Drools, but we'll get to those later.

 My ```tuned-group-by``` function is faster than Clojure's ```group-by``` for some inputs and slower for others.
 But this misses a bigger advantage: **_Clojure's philosophy of separating functions and data made swapping implementations trivial, allowing users to pick the right ones for their specific needs._** This isn't so easily done if functions are strongly tied to the data they work with, which is an easy pitfall of object-oriented programming.